 But what’s just as important as the ability to spot a good deal?
 A knack for identifying poor deals.
 In fact, it’s probably even more important, as you’re better off doing no deal than purchasing a bad one.

 Fortunately, there are some pretty consistent telltale signs that reveal whether a deal is wrong for you.
-Here are 13 signs of a bad deal:
+Here are real estate tips and the 13 signs of a bad deal:

 It’s been on the market a long time

 There’s always a reason a property’s been on the market for a long time, and it’s important for you to identify it.

 Sure, it’s priced too high.
 But what, specifically, makes it overpriced?

 If it’s the amount of repairs, you first need to decide whether they are the kind you can reasonably tackle.
 You don’t want a full-gut rehab or a foundation problem your first time out, no matter how desperate you are to get that first project under your belt.

 If you’ve decided you can indeed take the project on, you can use that list of repairs to make a case for your offer.
 The seller may recognize the issues involved or they may continue to hold out.

 Maybe the property has been available for so long because it’s in a bad neighborhood.
 Properties in high-crime or blighted areas will always stay on the market longer, even when priced correctly.
 In these cases, make sure you aren’t basing your decision on the lure of a low price alone; you should understand exactly what you’re getting into when investing in a rough neighborhood.